dsccommunity/ConfigMgrCBDsc/README.md

   automatic site-wide client push installation to install the Configuration Manager client software on domain controllers.
 - **[String] InstallationProperty** _(Write)_: Specifies any installation properties to use when installing the Configuration Manager client.
+Note: No validation is performed on the string of text entered and will import as specified.
 - **[String] Accounts[]** _(Write)_: Specifies an array of accounts to exactly match for use with client push.
 - **[String] AccountsToInclude[]** _(Write)_: Specifies an array of accounts to